KonradSzwarc/better-self-toolbox/src/data/tools/en/anti-fragility.md

 ### Build Optionality

 - **Keep Your Options Open**<br/>
   Versatility gives you the ability to shift directions when the environment changes.
 This applies to career choices, investments, social life, and many more.
-Develop versatile skills (e.g., writing, speaking, negotiating) to easily switch between different opportunities.
+Develop versatile skills applicable in many different contexts (e.g., writing, speaking, negotiating) to easily switch between appearing opportunities.

 - **Experiment and Tinker**<br/>
   Take many small, recoverable risks.
 Learn through doing and adapt quickly to feedback.
 View each trial as information, not a verdict.